RicRicci22/dncs-lab/README.md

 Whit this formula we decided all the subnets so that *N* is as close as possible to the requested ip number.

 ## Virtual Lans
+We decided to use vlans for the networks A and B. In fact, networks A and B are, hypotetically, on the same broadcast area.
+Using vlans we can split this area in two virtual subnets without adding any router.
+We decide to proceed like this because in the assignement, either the virtual subnet containing host-1-a and the one containing host-1-b must be able to reach a webserver located on host-2-c and retrieve a simple web page.
+We setup the switch interface linked to the router in trunk mode, in order to simultaneously manage the traffic coming from 2 distinct vlans on the same iterface.

 # How-to
  - Install Virtualbox and Vagrant